-What this says about designing stories for theme park rides
+What saying goodbye to “Snow White’s Scary Adventures” says about designing stories for theme park rides

 Following along with Snow White’s story instead of taking part of it is not a bad thing.
 On the contrary, it’s probably a smart move given the initial confusion of the protagonist-deficient dark rides when they debuted.
 And it provides an insight into the design of narratives for entertainment experiences, in particular, theme park rides.

 We don’t want to be our heroes, we just want to meet them.
 It’s an important distinction.

 In immersive experiences based on existing stories or characters, guests don’t want to be the main character, but are more interested in seeing him or her.
 It’s that thrill of meeting a famous character that has brought millions to Disneyland, and it extends to the principles of designing rides.
 Think about it, it’d be ludicrous to tell a guest, “This is Disneyland, but you won’t ever see Mickey Mouse, because we want you to think you’re Mickey Mouse and that you run the show around here.”